 Motivational Interviewing is a collaborative, person-centered communication strategy that strengthens the client’s own motivation to change.
 This method “is designed to strengthen personal motivation for and commitment to a specific goal by eliciting and exploring the person’s own reasons for change within an atmosphere of acceptance and compassion,” according to Stephen Rollnick and William R. Miller, authors of the 2012 book, “Motivational Interviewing: Helping People Change.”

 Although first developed for addiction counseling, motivational interviewing has since become an accepted technique in public health, health promotion and case management.
-According to the article, “Motivational Interviewing in Health Promotion: It Sounds Like Something Is Changing,” this method of communication “is neither a discrete nor entirely new intervention paradigm but an amalgam of principles and techniques drawn from existing models of psychotherapy and behavior change theory.”
+According to the article by the University of Delaware, “Motivational Interviewing in Health Promotion: It Sounds Like Something Is Changing,” this method of communication “is neither a discrete nor entirely new intervention paradigm but an amalgam of principles and techniques drawn from existing models of psychotherapy and behavior change theory.”

 What Skills Do Case Managers Need to Effectively Use Motivational Interviewing?